 India is a growing economy, and there’s no denying the fact that the majority of income sources from freelancing or blogging come from western countries like the U.S. and the U.K, and that there are many payment options available for online professionals in western countries:

-- You can use PayPal to receive payment (With limit of-course)
+- You can use PayPal, Payoneer, Pingpongx, Bitcoin to receive payment internationally (with limits, of course)

-As a blogger, I have account on all major affiliate networks like CJ, Clickbank and many others.
-Being in India, one thing which I know: Receiving foreign payment is a task.
-Specially, when you have to wait 2 weeks for cheque to receive door steps, when you have to wait another 20-25 days for amount to be credit into your account.
-Technically, if a foreign cheque is issued on 1st of month, I will be seeing that money not before 40-60 days.
-That’s an epic two month wait-time.
+As a professional blogger, I have accounts on all major affiliate networks including CJ, Clickbank, and many others.
+Living in India, I can tell you that receiving foreign payment is quite a task.
+For example, we have to wait two weeks to receive a check, and then we have to wait another 20-25 days for the amount to be credited to our accounts.

-How Indian government is making receiving foreign payment tough:
+How the Indian government is making the receipt of foreign payment tough:

-Do you remember, when Paypal stopped services in India, and when Payoneer completely shut down it’s services in India.
-It was a moment of chaos for all the bloggers and freelancers.
-We all know, Paypal or Payoneer cards were the best way to receive foreign payment immediately, and accepted by all major affiliate networks.
+It was a time of great chaos for all bloggers and freelancers.
+After all, Paypal or Payoneer cards were unquestionably the best way to receive foreign payment immediately, and both were accepted by all major affiliate networks.

-India is a country of freelancers, and most of work are outsourced from here, Paypal and Payoneer are backbone for any individual freelancer to receive money.
-With reserve bank of India, imposing limitation to Paypal, and stopping Payoneer to do business in India, they are literally killing the young India freelancing community.
+India is a country full of freelancers, and a tremendous amount of work is outsourced from here.
+Paypal and Payoneer are the financial backbones of freelancers.
+However, with the Reserve Bank of India imposing significant limitations to Paypal and banning Payoneer from doing business in India, they are killing the young Indian freelancing community.